rspamd/rspamd/doc/rspamc.1.md

 :	Imitate hostname passing from MTA (rspamd assumes that it is verified by MTA)

 -t *seconds*, \--timeout=*seconds*
-:	Timeout for waiting for a reply
+:	Timeout for waiting for a reply (can be floating point number, e.g. 0.1)

 -b *host:port*, \--bind=*host:port*
 :	Bind to specified ip address

+-j, \--json
+:	Output formatted JSON

+\--ucl
+:	Output UCL

+\--raw
+:	Output raw data received from rspamd (compacted JSON)

+\--headers
+:	Output HTTP headers from a reply

+-n *parallel_count*, \--max-requests=*parallel_count*
+:	Maximum number of requests to rspamd executed in parallel (1 by default)

 \--commands
 :	List available commands